-Elective course for pharmacy students in the 4th and 5th years
+Elective course for pharmacy students in the 3rd, 4th and 5th years.

-The purposes of the course is to familiarize pharmacy students with the background, uses and implementation of clinical diagnostic measurement techniques which are closely related to the knowledge acquired on the physiology course.
+The purpose of the subject is to familiarize pharmacy students with the background, uses and implementation of clinical diagnostic measurement techniques which are closely related to the knowledge acquired on the physiology course.
 The course provides theoretical and practical knowledge which helps to integrate basic physiology in the broader scope of clinical and pharmaceutical sciences.
 Moreover, the subject helps to develop fundamental skills which are relevant for proficient medical professionals (measurement skills, presentation of precise documentation, cooperativity etc.).